Guiding with Wisdom. Rooted in Heart.

 She has taught at the college level, worked extensively in trauma-informed care and somatic therapy, and co-founded the Davidson Green School, helping to create an educational model grounded in mindfulness and ecological literacy.

 A retreat leader and author of The Nature Reset, Kathleen offers nature-based therapeutic support through her private practice and NatureSoma.com.
-At the Heartwood School of Forest Therapy, she brings her experience as a therapist and lifelong student of the Earth to support guides in cultivating presence, depth, and authentic relationship with the natural world and the skill of being masterful guides.
+At Heartwood School of Forest Therapy, she brings her experience as a therapist and lifelong student of the Earth to support guides in cultivating presence, depth, and authentic relationship with the natural world and the skill of being masterful guides.

 When she’s not teaching, seeing clients, or leading retreats, she can often be found wandering in the woods, tending her own practices of grounding and belonging.